 3. Decide How to Tell Your Siblings

 If you’re up to it, have a conversation with your siblings outlining the reasons why you decided not to invite them to your wedding.
-Letting them know the reasons behind your decision can allow them to get on the same page as you, since they might not even have realized how damaged the relationship.
+Letting them know the reasons behind your decision can allow them to get on the same page as you since they might not even have realized how damaged the relationship is.
 They may not even know that their past behavior has caused a problem for you.